Everton Album: European Glory

 Kevin Ratcliffe relives the night Everton won their first European trophy.

-It's a night few Evertonians will forget.
+It's a night few Evertonians will ever forget.
 Everton 3 Rapid Vienna 1.

 With the Club's eighth English title already sitting proudly in the Goodison Park trophy cabinet, Howard Kendall took his side to Holland's De Kuip stadium to face the Austrian outfit in the European Cup Winners' Cup final.